NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] Mission: DMA 9000
+  - see new ideas in tplp/bus/dma.h !!!
+  - SpiController needs to take advantage of the new Action stuff to be more nonblocking, and actually make use of the DmaManager queue.
+    - to manage CS easily we might need before-Actions as well as after-Actions!
+  - I2cController needs... uh... idk i don't want to look at it right now
+  - after action report: the new ideas in tplp/bus/dma.h were waaaay too complicated and not actually a performance improvement. went back to the now-current implementation and fixed up SpiController/I2cController to take advantage of its async features.
+    - I NEVER WANT TO LOOK AT DMA AGAIN >:(
 - [x] Install jumpers on the stepper drivers (to configure internal 5v power supply)
 - [x] figure out who's allowed to call xTaskCreate. centralize it.
 - [x] forget the std::duration stuff.. really not worth the hassle.